 The Koala Hospital

 The Hospital was established in 1973 by a concerned local couple who cared for injured koalas in their home.
-The hospital is set in the beautiful grounds of Macquarie Nature Reserve and has an eight ward intensive care building plus around thirty outdoor rehabilitation enclosures.
-A viewing window into the hospital clinic allows visitors to see koalas being treated under anaesthesia etc.
+The hospital has an eight ward intensive care building plus around thirty outdoor rehabilitation enclosures.
+A viewing window into the hospital clinic allows visitors to see koalas being treated under anaesthesia.

 The hospital is a training organisation and conducts trainings on koala rehabilitation anywhere in Australia.
 The Koala Hospital sells a Koala Rehabilitation Manual which has been sold throughout Australia and internationally.
 They welcome veterinarians, vet nurses, researchers, zookeepers and wildlife carers for training/work experience.